algolia/algoliasearch-laravel/README.md

 }
 ```

-Be careful those two methods are defined in AlgoliaEloquentTrait.
+Be careful to define those two methods in AlgoliaEloquentTrait.
 When putting those methods in a parent class they will be "erased" by AlgoliaEloquentTrait if used in a child class
-(because of php inheritance)
+(because of php inheritance).

 ## Custom Index Name